-Ecuador Population: 25,000 Good for: Evolutionary history and the ultimate wildlife break
+Evolutionary history and the ultimate wildlife break Devil's Crown, Galapagos Islands (Dreamstime)

-Alaska, USA Population: 4,400 Good for: Dog sleds, polar bears and a woozily disorientating 65 days of night
+Dog sleds, polar bears and a woozily disorientating 65 days of night Barrow, Alaska (Dreamstime)

 Life is not hectic in the USA’s northernmost town.
 Even the sun takes its time, and from late November the area enters ‘polar night’: a full 65 days of perpetual darkness that only lifts at the end of January.
 During this time the northern lights run their full gamut across its clear skies, and while temperatures rarely skirt above freezing, dog-sledding treks more than get the blood pumping.